wixplosives/stylable.io/docs/guides/handbook/namespace.md

 By default, namespacing is derived in Stylable using the stylesheet filename, but in some edge cases we might want to override this behavior.

-To do so, we can use the `@namespace "OverrideNAMESPACE";` definition.
+To do so, we can use the `@st-namespace "OverrideNAMESPACE";` definition.
 [Click here](../../references/namespace.md) to read more about the namespace API.

 ## Project level namespacing